TjobberTjob/MassSpecPipeline/readme.md

 Code aimed at facilitating downloading mass spectrometry datasets for repurposing.

 #### Disclaimer!
 Currently only works for MS files analyzed by MaxQuant.
-Furthermore it only works on Ubuntu / Linux / Bash.
+Furthermore it only works on Ubuntu / Linux / Bash and python version 3.5 or newer
 ##### git clone https://github.com/TjobberTjob/MassSpecPipeline

 ## Requirements.